mkane848/PokemonAnilRandom-English/README.md

 # Pokemon Anil Random - English
 This mod pack was originally created by [joelkm](https://github.com/joelkm) ([Twitter account](https://twitter.com/JoelMustDeploy)).
 This is an English fork with some additional changes plus updated instructions for the CLA Discord community.

-Thank you to Fran and the CLA Community for additonal translation work
+Thank you to Fran, Motch, duckingcreepers and more from the CLA Community for additonal translation, design, and programming work!

 ##
 All restrictions from the original randomizer remain as of now.